dschiese/input-data-storage/README.md

 ?annotationType ex:hasInputQuery ?inputQuery
 ```

-Afterwards this data can be fetched to receive component, annotationType and the query.
-Within the qanary-explanation-service this data can be used to create explanation for input data.
+Afterwards this data can be fetched to receive component, annotationType, and the query.
+Within the qanary-explanation-service this data can be used to create explanations for input data.